Jail and Inmate Search in Connecticut

 Adults entering parole, by type of entry

 |Type of Parole Entry||Number of Parolees|

 |Unknown or not reported:||0|

-Connecticut uses a unified justice system where jail and prison are integrated and not kept separate.
+The state uses a unified justice system where jail and prison are integrated and not kept separate.
 They are one of only six states using this arrangement.
-Currently, Connecticut has an inmate population of 14,957 in 16 facilities over eight counties.
+Currently, CT has an inmate population of 14,957 in 16 facilities over eight counties.
 Their annual budget is $608 million, and a staff of 5,336 manages everything.
-It costs Connecticut $50,262 to care for each inmate for a year.
-Along with those incarcerated, Connecticut’s community corrections system has 3,379 prisoners on parole and another 41,311 inmates on probation.
+It costs CT $50,262 to care for each inmate for a year.
+Along with those incarcerated, te state’s community corrections system has 3,379 prisoners on parole and another 41,311 inmates on probation.
 Per one hundred thousand residents, Connecticut’s incarceration rate is 290, their violent crime rate is 227, and their property crime rate is 1,808.